 Natalie waited for the catch.

-“There is, however one condition.
+“There is, however, one condition.
 You have to leave Viddion and never return to our forests, our lands.
 If we find you here again, we’ll kill you on sight.”

 “No problem.”
 She had expected so much worse that the reality almost made her cry with relief.
 She was going to live!
 It was almost too good to be true.

 Or was it?
 She was certain Klias hadn’t brought her up from her cage just because he was worried about her caloric intake.
 There was something else he wasn’t telling her.
 He was like a spider, spinning his web, trying to catch her.
-She wanted to avoid him, only he was much better at this game than she was.
+She wanted to avoid the trap, only he was much better at this game than she was.

 Before he had a chance to change his mind, Natalie stood up.
 Time to get going while the going was good.